 Advanced Frontal Sinus ventilation procedures including Draf 2 and 3 (modified Lothrop aka “drill out”), as well as trephination when (rarely) needed to treat resistant sinus infections and frontal sinus mucocele.

 Endoscopic sphenopalatine artery ligation for some types of recurring nosebleed.
+Typically a scheduled surgical procedures but at times done urgently.

 Anterior ethmoid artery ligation – open via Lynch incision or endoscopic trains-ethmoidal, again to correct some types of recurring nosebleeds.

-Open maxillary procedures such as medial maxillectomy and Caldwell Luc approaches, while not in frequent use these procedures are still the best way to address a number of complex problems of the paranasal sinuses.
+Open maxillary procedures such as medial maxillectomy and Caldwell Luc approaches, while not in frequent use these procedures are still the best way to address a number of complex problems of the nasal sinuses.